-Ben started his career in journalism in 2003, working as a features and general assignment reporter for The Day newspaper in New London, Conn.
-While there, he won a regional award for feature writing and was recruited to write a weekly entertainment column for the Tribune Media Service wire service.
+Ben started his career in journalism in 2003, working as a features and general assignment reporter for the Day newspaper in New London, Connecticut.
+While there, he won a regional award for feature writing and was recruited to write a weekly entertainment column for the Tribune Media Service.
 In 2006, Ben relocated to New York City to be an entertainment and music reporter at the Staten Island Advance newspaper, where he soon moved into hard news, working the cops beat and as a weekend city desk editor.

 In 2012, Ben left WNYC to manage a partnership between Slate and YouTube, producing daily breaking news videos and other content for SlateV, the magazine's video department.
 He also wrote regularly for Slate's Future Tense blog and drew the extreme ire of his fellow Radiohead fans by asking the band to stop touring.

-Ben doesn't like to brag about it, but over the years, he has interviewed Jay-Z, Hillary Rodham Clinton, Luciano Pavarotti, FCC Chairman Tom Wheeler, Josh Homme, Biz Stone, Guy Kawasaki, Col. Chris Hadfield, Neil deGrasse Tyson, Neil Young and more.
+Ben doesn't like to brag about it, but over the years, he has interviewed Jay Z, Hillary Clinton, Luciano Pavarotti, FCC Chairman Tom Wheeler, Josh Homme, Biz Stone, Guy Kawasaki, Col. Chris Hadfield, Neil deGrasse Tyson, Neil Young and more.
 He enjoys and engages in ’80s movie references, plus pie baking and high-fives.
 His Twitter feed has never been polluted by a subtweet.
-His interest in swimming knows no bounds, especially if there is a high-dive and a high-five involved.
+His interest in swimming knows no bounds, especially if there is a high dive and a high-five involved.